CiscoDevNet/terraform-provider-fmc/docs/resources/chassis_logical_device.md

 page_title: "fmc_chassis_logical_device Resource - terraform-provider-fmc"
 subcategory: "Devices"
 description: |-
   This resource manages a Chassis Logical Device.
   This resource will trigger deployment on chassis level to get the logical device created.
   Destruction of the resource will de-register deployed device if it is registered to FMC.
+  Adding or removing interfaces from logical device will trigger deployment to the chassis.
 ---

 # fmc_chassis_logical_device (Resource)

 This resource manages a Chassis Logical Device.
  This resource will trigger deployment on chassis level to get the logical device created.
  Destruction of the resource will de-register deployed device if it is registered to FMC.
+ Adding or removing interfaces from logical device will trigger deployment to the chassis.

 ## Example Usage